Insight

 The right page order depends on practice area and audience behaviour.
 A personal injury firm may need multilingual claim pages, FAQ support, and stronger intake framing early because reassurance and action happen close together.
 An immigration practice may need broader multilingual service coverage because language accessibility is central to the service experience itself.
 A commercial law firm may need only selective multilingual entry pages, especially if cross-border capability matters more than local consumer-style search demand.

 This is one reason generic web-agency translation packages often miss the mark for legal websites.
-The page order should reflect legal demand, not a standard website checklist.
+The first-language path should reflect audience demand, practice-area risk, and intake reality instead of a generic page-count package.

 How translated pages should connect to the English site